- 18 years of age or above

 - This program is open to all Penn State students.
 However, priority will be given to Schreyer Scholars and Paterno Fellows

 - Students will be required to attend several preparatory meetings and on-campus theatre performances during the second half of spring semester.
 Information on these meetings and performances will be provided as part of the application process.
 Arrangements can be made for accepted students at other campuses to meet pre-departure requirements.

-This program is for Schreyer Scholars in all majors, and at any Penn State campus, who want an intensive academic and cultural experience in the theatre capital of the English-speaking world.
-The London Theatre Program is embarking on its thirty-sixth year!
-Professor Raymond Sage of Penn State's School of Theatre will organize and guide the tour, and teach its course component, Theater 490H.
 Theatre-going forms the heart of the LST and of its academic identity.
 London is the outstanding theatre city of the English-speaking world, offering consistently superb choices in classic plays, contemporary and avant-garde theatre, musical theatre, opera and dance.
 Students will see a minimum of twelve theatre and dance performances: some will be purchased in advance by the instructor, and others will be selected by participants from a wide range of choices.
-As a complement to the theatre core, the faculty leaders will provide students with an orientation to London and its history, culture and sights.
-The program will include several days in the Scottish capital Edinburgh.
+As a complement to the theatre core, the LST's faculty leaders will provide students with an orientation to London and its history, culture and sights.

 Program Leader Information

 - Raymond Sage, Associate Professor of Theater, College of Arts and Architecture